-It’s a process of creating advertisements that (usually) appear on the side of search results.
+It’s a process of creating advertisements that (usually) appear above and below search results.

 You know you’ve seen them.

 Go look right now – but promise to come right back!
-Run a Google search and check out what’s to the right of the regular search results.
+Run a Google search and check out what’s above (and below) the regular search results.

-What you see on the right side are carefully-crafted advertisements.
-When you click one, the company who placed the advertisement there pays for your click.
+What you see are carefully-crafted advertisements.
+When you click one, the company who placed the advertisement pays for your click.